deep-reinforcement-learning-book/deep-reinforcement-learning-book.github.io/index.md

 ## FQA

 ### Can I get a PDF of the book?
-If your institute bought Springer subscriptions, you are free to download the whole PDF from Springer Website under the WIFI of your institute
+For English version, if your institute bought Springer subscriptions, you are free to download the whole PDF from Springer Website under the WIFI of your institute
 Alternatively, you can purchase the e-book at Springer Website or other book dealers.

+For Chinese version, the e-book (PDF) is now available online (2022.02.05)!

 ### How to contribute?
 If you find any typos or have suggestions for improving the book, do not hesitate to contact us by email at: hao.dong[at]pku.edu.cn